 One of the mysteries of the English language finally explained.

-The practice of systematically recording information about one's diet, health, or activities, typically by means of a smartphone, so as to discover behavioral patterns that may then be adjusted to help improve one's physical or mental well-being.‘self-tracking may provide a glimpse of the future of healthcare’
+The practice of systematically recording information about one's diet, health, or activities, typically by means of a smartphone, so as to discover behavioural patterns that may be adjusted to help improve one's physical or mental well-being.‘self-tracking may provide a glimpse of the future of healthcare’

 - ‘"Over the next five to 10 years, self-tracking will be critical to wellness," Chang says.’

 - ‘"If we use our imaginations we can easily see how the homemade or complicated tools we use for self-tracking might have popular incarnations very soon."’

 - ‘A basic hurdle with self-tracking is simply getting in the habit of collecting the numbers.’

 - ‘When the familiar pen-and-paper methods of self-analysis are enhanced by sensors that monitor our behavior automatically, the process of self-tracking becomes both more alluring and more meaningful.’

 - ‘We believe that self-tracking is one of the keys to change.’

 - ‘Of course, self-tracking is not a new idea.’